shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 ---

-## **How to Use This Book**
+## **How to Use This Guide**

 Mastering coding interviews is not about memorizing solutions but about **understanding patterns and trade-offs**.
-This book is structured to help you achieve this through a **progressive learning approach**.
+This guide is structured to help you achieve this through a **progressive learning approach**.

 ### **Step 1: Study Patterns Before Solving Problems**